Andy Otto, Executive Director

 Eileen Everett, Education Director

-After working in the field of wildlife science, Eileen Everett changed directions and heading down the path of environmental education.
+After working in the field of wildlife science, Eileen Everett changed directions and headed down the path of environmental education.
 Eileen began her career with the U.S. Fish and Wildlife Service in Albuquerque after completing a B.A. in Human Ecology from College of the Atlantic and an M.S. in Wildlife Science.
 With her background researching the native Jemez Mountains salamander, her main focus was on Federally listed herpetological (reptiles and amphibians) species.
 After seeing the need for public outreach, Eileen made the switch to environmental education and began working for Audubon New Mexico in 2004.
 During her time with Audubon New Mexico, she was promoted to Education Manager and grew the education programs to reach over 4,000 New Mexican youth and created Audubon’s first “no waste camp.”
 In 2008, she opened up her own environmental education consulting business, Down to Earth Education, and worked for a variety of organizations including the New Mexico Museum of Natural History and Science developing climate change education programs.
-Eileen is enthusiastic to be working back in Santa Fe and looks forward to providing opportunities for local youth and adults to explore the Santa Fe River and the ecosystems and humans that depend upon it.
+Eileen is enthusiastic to be working back in Santa Fe and enjoys providing opportunities for local youth and adults to explore the Santa Fe River and the ecosystems and humans that depend upon it.
 In her spare time, she enjoys being in the outdoors especially hiking, running, and gardening.